 With a final shove, the old man was out again on the cobbled harbour side.

-We went back to the room we’d found to rent and sat in bed with the moon bright enough to read by outside and fell asleep to the sound of donkeys’ hoofs occasionally clopping by on the stones.
+We went back to the room we’d found to rent and sat in bed with the moon outside bright enough to read by outside.
+We fell asleep to the sound of donkeys’ hoofs occasionally clopping by on the stones.

-Artists, writers, intellectuals had all come and stayed here.
-As we gazed now at the charred white stone walls of this gutted mansion – an owl sat in an empty hole of a window frame – an old man approached.
+As Giristroula and I gazed at the charred white stone walls of this gutted mansion – an owl sat in an empty hole of a window frame – an old man approached.

 Paddy?
 I guessed he meant Patrick Leigh Fermor.
-The man whose legacy had loomed large when we were in Crete.
+The man whose legacy had loomed large while we were in Crete.

 “Yes, yes I remember him.
 We all laughed at him in his English khaki shorts.
 Oh, they had such parties here…”

-We left the man to his memories.
-We climbed up to the very top tip of Hydra, Mount Elias.
-There is a dedication to Elias at the top of pretty much every high point in Greece of course, as he was the saint who had been sailor who was almost drowned so many times he eventually moved to spend his days the furthest point away from the sea he could find.
-We looked down on this island from Mount Elias here, at the white houses and blue window frames and the outside tables and the donkeys and lounging cats and the sunlit paths.
-It looks more Greek than anywhere I can remember seeing in Greece, but is any of this real?
+We left the man to his memories and started on the path up the long climb to the very top tip of Hydra, Mount Elias.
+There is a dedication to Elias at the top of pretty much every high point in Greece of course.
+He was the saint who had been sailor and was almost drowned so many times he eventually moved to spend his days on the furthest point away from the sea that he could find.
+Giristroula and I looked down on this island from the top here, down at the white houses and blue window frames and the outside tables and the donkeys and the lounging cats and the sunlit paths.
+It looks more Greek than anywhere I can ever remember seeing in Greece.
+But is any of this real?
 Is any of it true?
-Or is all just make-believe postcard stuff?
+Or is it all just make-believe postcard stuff?